-What is the Gun Geo Marker?
+What is the Gun Geo Marker Mark 1?

 An important secondary warning is that the Walkingtools Gun Geo Marker is not intended as a reporting mechanism for active threats.
 If you are concerned for anyone’s immediate safety, call 911 immediately.

 The tool is both a browser (viewer), and a marker that lets you place your own markers regarding specific gun safety issues that you may be aware of.
-If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has marked (or maintained a mark) for a known dangerous location.
+If there are not any known sites of concern recorded in your area, this it is either because there are no concerns, or because nobody has marked (or maintained a mark) for a suspected dangerous location.
 If you know of a dangerous location, the marking guide can help you decide whether or not to add to the viewable markers.
 This crowd-sourcing data tool is only as useful as the community using and posting information about guns and gun owners of concern.